 The study has been approved by an independent group of people, called a Research Ethics Committee (REC 25/YH/0024 / IRAS 345536), whose job is to protect your safety, rights, wellbeing, and dignity.

-What would my involvement be?
+What would my child's involvement be?

-What would I be asked to do if I took part?
+What would my child be asked to do if they took part?

 Consent